Maris Baratheon as a silent sister

 |Book(s)||Fire & Blood (mentioned)|

-Maris Baratheon was a member of House Baratheon during the civil war, known as the Dance of the Dragons and the reign of King Aegon III Targaryen.
-She became a silent sister during the Regency of Aegon III.
+Maris Baratheon was a noblewoman from House Baratheon during the reign of kings Viserys I, Aegon II and Aegon III Targaryen.
+She was one of the four daughters of Lord Borros Baratheon of Storm's End.
 She and her sisters were known as the Four Storms.

 Appearance and Character

-At the start of the Dance of the Dragons, Prince Aemond Targaryen arrived at Storm's End.
-Lord Borros offered the hand of any of his daughters, noting that Maris would make a clever wife.
-Prince Aemond agreed to a betrothal, though the identity of the daughter is not known, save it was not Maris.
-The lord and prince were haggling over dates and dowries the morning Prince Lucerys arrived, who claimed he could not marry Maris or any of her sisters due to his betrothal to Rhaena Targaryen, and was sent away by Lord Borros.
+At the start of the Dance of the Dragons, Prince Aemond Targaryen was sent by the green council to Storm's End to gain the support of its lord for the greens.
+Lord Borros offered the hand of any of his four daughters to the prince, noting that Maris would make a clever wife.
+Aemond agreed to a betrothal, though the identity of the daughter is not known, save it was not Maris.
+The lord and prince were haggling over dates and dowries the morning Prince Lucerys arrived as an envoy representing the blacks.
+Lucerys claimed he could not marry Maris or any of her sisters due to his betrothal to his cousin, Rhaena Targaryen, and was sent away by Lord Borros.

 By the time of King Aegon III's coronation, Maris had joined the silent sisters.
-Mushroom claims that Lady Elenda had Maris's tongue removed, but Gyldayn notes that this can be discounted, as their supposedly being tongueless is no more than a myth.
+Mushroom claims that her mother, Lady Elenda, had Maris's tongue removed, but Gyldayn notes that this can be discounted, as the belief all silent sisters are tongueless is no more than a myth.